Dissertation Table of Contents in Word | Instructions & Examples

 - Clear headings and subheadings

-Check with your university or other educational institution to see if there are any specific formatting requirements you must adhere to.
+Check with your educational institution to see if they have any specific formatting or design requirements.

-Automatically creating a table of contents in Word
+Updating a table of contents in Microsoft Word

 - In the references section in the ribbon, locate the Table of Contents group.

 - Click the arrow next to the Table of Contents icon and select Custom Table of Contents.

 - Select which levels of headings you would like to include in the table of contents.

 Make sure to update your table of contents if you move text or change headings.
 To update, simply right click and select Update Field.

 Cite this Scribbr article